 Washing machines are large and heavy, don’t be afraid to ask a friend for help

-When it comes time to install your washing machine you’ll want to make sure that it’s situated in an optimum location.
-Local Heroes recommends that the washing machine is not placed in a room that will fall below zero degrees Celsius to avoid the pipes freezing.
+Make sure that it sits in an optimum location.
+Local Heroes recommends that the washing machine is not placed in a room that will fall below 0°C to avoid the pipes freezing.
 We also advise that it is kept away from heat sources such as radiators and fireplaces to avoid overheating.

 However, most homes will already have a specific area set aside for these appliances due to utility requirements and building regulations.
 If you’re having trouble getting your washing machine to fit the space, try adjusting the feet on the bottom of your appliance.